Mammals

 Lar Gibbon

-Rerun is a Lar Gibbon, found in Southeast Asia.
+Manny is a Lar Gibbon, found in Southeast Asia.
 Gibbons are known for the loud calls and ability to brachiate or swing through the trees.
-Rerun suffered from a stroke before coming to us and due to that she is a bit shaky and doesn't move as a normal gibbon.
+Manny had an infection in his brain before arriving, and has some mobility issues and is a bit wobbly compared to a normal gibbon.

 -